au-mikey/PiCam/README.md

 # PiCam
-Enables the raspberry pi camera module with a web interface for configuration purposes
+Enables the Raspberry Pi camera module RTSP stream and includes a simple web interface for configuration purposes.